zer0def/cromite/docs/HOW_TO_BUILD.md

 please note that these commands are valid for the build of android and linux platforms.

 for the windows build you need to configure the cross build mode from linux.
+You can use the [script](https://github.com/uazo/cromite/blob/master/tools/images/win-sdk/prepare.sh) to generate it.

 all release builds are done via the [action available](https://github.com/uazo/cromite/blob/master/.github/workflows/build_cromite.yaml) from which you can see the mode I have adopted.